pulp-platform/culsans/tests/README.md

 Within a specific unit-level test:

-- `make run`: runs the test
+- `make all`: runs the test
-- `make rungui`: runs the test in GUI mode
+- `make gui`: runs the test in GUI mode
 - `make rtl`: compiles the RTL code

 Within a specific integration or performance testcase:

 - `make sw`: compiles the C-code for the specific testcase
+- `make dis`: generates the disassembled file
-- `make run`: runs the testcase
+- `make all`: runs the testcase
-- `make rungui`: runs the test in GUI mode
+- `make gui`: runs the test in GUI mode

 Within a specific FPGA-based testcase:

 - `make sw`: compiles the C-code for the specific testcase
-- `make run`: runs the testcase
+- `make all`: runs the testcase

 ## Folders Structure